Tutorials#

 To gradually qrispify your programming game you will start with the basics and gradually build your qrispertoire to more advanced features like automatic recomputation.
 We’ve structured the tutorial in a way that is easy to follow:

-• QAOA implementation and QAOAProblem will break down the theory behind this promising algorithm before implementing it for the MaxCut problem, the graph coloring problem, as well as providing a new constrained mixer type letting you reduce the search space!
-Since the 0.4 update we also include a tutorial on how to solve QUBO problems with QAOA.
+QAOA implementation and QAOAProblem will break down the theory behind this promising algorithm before implementing it for the MaxCut problem, the graph coloring problem, as well as providing a new constrained mixer type letting you reduce the search space!
+We also include tutorials on how to solve QUBO problems and portfolio rebalancing with QAOA.
 Disclaimer: the tutorial might or might not involve crayons.

 Along the way, we’ll introduce you to important concepts and techniques that you’ll need to know in order to write highly efficient algorithms in Qrisp.
 We encourage you to follow along with the examples and try out the code for yourself.
 Don’t worry if you make mistakes or don’t understand something right away - programming is a process of learning and experimentation, and it takes time to become proficient.